cointop-sh/cointop/README.md

 - Q: How can I delete the cache?

-  - A: Run `cointop -clean` to delete the cache files.
+  - A: Run `cointop clean` to delete the cache files.
 Cointop will generate new cache files after fetching data.

 - Q: How can I reset cointop?

-  - A: Run `cointop -reset` to delete the config files and cache.
+  - A: Run the command `cointop reset` to delete the config files and cache.
 Cointop will generate a new config when starting up.
+You can run `cointop --reset` to reset before running cointop.

 - Q: What is the size of the binary?